openstack/devstack/roles/write-devstack-local-conf/README.rst

    If a plugin declares a dependency on another plugin (via ``plugin_requires`` in the plugin's settings file), this role will automatically emit ``enable_plugin`` lines in the correct order.

+.. zuul:rolevar:: tempest_plugins
+   :type: list

+   A list of tempest plugins which are installed alongside tempest.

+   The list of values will be combined with the base devstack directory and used to populate the ``TEMPEST_PLUGINS`` variable.
+If the variable already exists, its value is *not* changed.